 - Rinse well.

-- Press the excess water out using a cloth.
+- Press the excess water out needing a cloth.

 - Allow the ties to dry naturally by hanging them to dry.
-Do not hang them over a radiator, since this might cause shrinking, colour fading, or general damage to the tie.
+Do not hang them over a radiator, since this might cause shrinking, color fading, or general damage to the tie.

 How to Get Rid of Stains on Ties

-Stains on a tie might be frightening, but if you respond quickly, there should be no trace that you ever spilt your wine or dropped a canapé down your tie.
+Stains on a tie might be frightening, but if you respond quickly, there should be no trace that you ever spilled your wine or dropped a canapé down your tie.

 - As quickly as possible, blot the spot with a towel or napkin.
 If you massage the discoloration, it will become embedded in the fibres of the tie.

 - If the discoloration is water-soluble, wipe it with seltzer water or club soda.